mattnite/gyro/README.md

 ### Update dependencies -- for package consumers

-Updating dependencies only works for package consumers as it modifies `gyro.lock`.
+Updating dependencies only works for package consumers as it modifies [gyro.lock](#gyrolock).
 It does not change dependency requirements, merely resolves the dependencies to their latest versions.
 Simply:

 ```